 Google Is Evil

-The tech giant's monopoly is increasingly a major threat to free political speech.
+The tech giant's monopoly is an ever-growing threat to free political speech.

 Last Tuesday marked an anniversary of sorts, but it passed without a whisper.
 One year ago, Robert Epstein warned Congress about the very real threat Google poses to our republican form of government and how to deal with that threat.

 To which our elected representatives have responded by doing pretty much nothing.

 Epstein, a Harvard-educated behavioral psychologist and the former editor-in-chief of Psychology Today, gave sworn Senate testimony that began, “I love America and democracy, and I am also not a conservative.”
 Having established his left-leaning bona fides, he then offered evidence of what every fair-minded person who’s ever done a politics-related Google search has long suspected: “Data I’ve collected since 2016 show that Google displays content to the American public that is biased in favor of one political party — a party I happen to like, but that’s irrelevant.”

 “Democracy as originally conceived,” he said, “cannot survive Big Tech as currently empowered.”

 Epstein went on to explain what he calls the Search Engine Manipulation Effect, or SEME, which measures how opinions (and votes) can be altered by search algorithms that favor one candidate or party over another.